 Here at Tub to Table, we are all about gardening in the Great Indoors.
-We converted a spare bathroom into an indoor bathtub garden and have been gardening exclusively indoors for about 4 years.
+We converted a spare bathroom into an indoor bathtub garden and have been gardening exclusively indoors since 2016.
 This blog describes the peculiar pitfalls and unique perks of indoor vegetable gardening that we have discovered along the way.
 And because we hate to ever let a hard-earned vegetable go to waste, we share some of our favorite recipe ideas to use and celebrate these harvests.
 So you too, can get healthy vegetables – maybe that you grew in your own bathtub garden – to your family’s dinner table.
 Want to build your own indoor garden?
 A garden where it never frosts unexpectedly, and no pesky rabbits ever come to munch on your good stuff?
 Then you’re in the right place.
 Here is an introduction to the Tub Garden itself, and how to build an indoor garden of your own, in 6 easy steps.

 Welcome to the Tub Garden.

 This is our indoor gardening paradise.
 We’ve grown everything here from asters to zinnia, eggplants to zucchini.
 We are always trialing new vegetables and plants to see what thrives in this type of indoor environment, and what does not.
 It has been a very interesting way to garden and we’ve met with a lot of challenges along the way.
 The Tub Garden has evolved quite a bit since those early days.
 We’ve learned to improve our methods, and we’ve made some disastrous mistakes along the way.

 We felt it would be helpful to share some tips.
 So, here is a basic introduction how to build an indoor garden like this one.
 Follow along to see the transformation from a pretty boring floor-level bathroom, into the vegetable producing plot that we built atop a jetted tub, and that we lovingly now call the Tub Garden.